hyperhq/docs.hyper.sh-pi/Feature/pod.md

 Pod Size
 -------------------------

-A pod receives a certain amount computational resources (CPU, RAM), which are shared by all application containers within the pod.
+A pod receives a certain amount of computational resources (CPU, RAM), which are shared by all application containers within the pod.
 We provide a set of resource configurations (aka _Pod Size_)for you to choose when launching a new pod.
 Different sizes come with difference prices (See [our pricing page](../Overview/pricing.md) for more details).

 The size of a pod is automatically calculated based on the pod spec, and applied to the pod when it is started: